raw9k/students-performance-ml/README.md

   - Easy scalability and maintenance

 - 🧪 Multiple regression models used and compared:
-  - Hyperparameter tuning with `RandomizedSearchCV`
+  - Hyperparameter tuning with `GridSearchCV`
   - Model selection based on R² score and other metrics

 - 🧠 Saved model and preprocessor objects ensure consistent and fast predictions